sawant13pranjal/Personal-portfolio/README.md

-# Tasks
+# Personal portfolio
-I made portfolio &amp; replica of Netflix website
+I built a personal portfolio using HTML and CSS
+#bharatIntern #web developer #internship